 I earned my Ph.D.
 (Dr. rer. nat.)
 Degree in Solid State Chemistry with distinction (Magna cum laude) from the Max Planck Institute (MPI-FKF) for Solid State Research, Stuttgart, Germany, in March 2011.
 Soon after, I was awarded a postdoctoral fellowship from MPI, allowing me to extend my stay there till November 2012.
 After productive research stay of approximately ~7 years in Prof. Martin Jansen’s Lab. at Max Planck Institute for solid state research (MPI-FKF) Stuttgart Germany, in December 2012, I joined as "Principal Scientist" the National Centre for Physics (NCP), Quaid-I-Azam University, Islamabad, Pakistan - my alma-matter from where I earned my M.Sc.
 (1999-2001) and M.Phil.
-(2001-2003) degrees in Inorganic / Analytical Chemistry.My research journey also led me to BAM Adlershof Berlin as a DAAD-Research Fellow in 2021 and a Humboldt University Berlin SALSA Postdoctoral fellow from 2017 to 2018 t work jointly with Dr. Franziska Emmerling at BAM-Berlin, Germany.
-In 2023 .
+(2001-2003) degrees in Inorganic / Analytical Chemistry.My research journey also led me to BAM Adlershof Berlin as a DAAD-Research Fellow in 2021 and a Humboldt University Berlin SALSA Postdoctoral fellow from 2017 to 2018 to work jointly with Dr. Franziska Emmerling at BAM-Berlin, Germany.
+My research aims towards understanding the structure–property relations in novel materials with renewable energy application in line with the United Nations Sustainable Development Goals (SDGs#: 06 & 07). .

 0 Students Assisted:-I've supervised 06 Ph.D. students , 21 M.Phil. students, 70 Graduate BS-students in various categories at Material Science lab of Coe-Physics of NCP.
-For complete list please click: https://drive.google.com/file/d/1QbdPjfjlEz4h8XFsVkN4Bhst1WYxCuuf/view?usp=sharing
+For complete list please click: Download List

 Holding a Ph.D. with distinction in Solid State Chemistry from renowned Max Planck Institute Stuttgart, Germany with over 13 years of post-Ph.D. experience, I am a systematic researcher, adept at managing, monitoring, and executing successful experiments.
 My global experience as a solid-state experimental scientist positions me ideally for the Group Leaders role.
 I will bring in-depth knowledge and vast experience marked by strategic thinking, conceptual problem-solving, and adept project management principles application.
 My oral and written communication both in English and German language prowess is evident in highly persuasive writing styles for impactful publications and showcased during global talks as well as collaborative research initiatives with institutions such as Max Planck Institute Stuttgart, ACNS (Bragg Institute) Australia, BAM Adlershof Berlin, Brigham Young University UTAH, USA and reputed synchrotron light sources worldwide.
 Download RESUME